yangyang-69/Prompt_sam_cryoPPP/README.md

   ```

   - Total score denotes the average loss of the test set
-  - iou denotes the mean value of iou on the test set
+  - IOU denotes the mean value of IOU on the test set
-  - dice denotes the mean value of dice on the test set
+  - DICE denotes the mean value of DICE on the test set

 ### Prefix-Prompt SAM